 Ranch Management & Leadership Culture

-Peter De Cabooter and his wife Marijn Werquin are the owners of The Hideout.
-They moved over from Brussels, Belgium in 2006 with their two sons who were 13 at the time to help Peter’s aunt Paula manage the ranch.
+Peter De Cabooter and his wife Marijn are the owners of The Hideout.
+They moved over from Brussels, Belgium in 2006 with their twin sons who were 13 at the time to help Peter’s aunt Paula manage the ranch.
 They took over full management in 2007, eventually buying the ranch from Paula.

-That is your team at The Hideout who will make sure you not only feel at home, like family but that this is also a meaningful, fun and unique experience.
+That is your team at The Hideout who will make sure you not only feel at home, like family but that this is also a meaningful, fun, and unique experience.